radish2951/UnityVelopackLauncher/README.md

     *   Call `UnityMain` to start the Unity engine, passing necessary arguments.
 4. Your Unity application then runs.
 It is now **your responsibility** to implement the logic using Velopack's C# API (e.g., `UpdateManager`) to check for new updates, download them, and trigger the update process (e.g., via `updateManager.WaitExitThenApplyUpdates(...)` followed by `UnityEngine.Application.Quit()`).
 5. Error handling is in place in the launcher to display messages if `UnityPlayer.dll` cannot be loaded or `UnityMain` cannot be found.

+## References

+For more detailed information on Velopack, Unity integration, and the Windows build process, please refer to the following resources:

+*   **Velopack Documentation:**
+    *   [Getting Started with .NET (Velopack C# API)](https://docs.velopack.io/getting-started/csharp) - Official guide for using Velopack with .NET applications.
+    *   [Velopack App Hooks](https://docs.velopack.io/integrating/hooks) - Understanding how Velopack integrates with application startup.
+*   **Velopack Unity Sample:**
+    *   [CSharpUnityMono Sample (GitHub)](https://github.com/velopack/velopack/tree/develop/samples/CSharpUnityMono) - A sample project demonstrating Velopack integration with a Unity (Mono backend) application.
+This is a key resource for understanding how to implement update logic within Unity.
+*   **Unity Documentation:**
+    *   [Windows Player build binaries (Unity Manual)](https://docs.unity3d.com/Manual/WindowsStandaloneBinaries.html) - Official Unity documentation explaining the files generated during a Windows build and how `UnityPlayer.dll` is structured.
+This also touches upon rebuilding the executable.
+    *   [Unity Standalone Player command line arguments](https://docs.unity3d.com/Manual/PlayerCommandLineArguments.html) - Useful if you need to pass custom arguments to `UnityMain` via this launcher.
+    *   [Scripting restrictions in IL2CPP (Unity Manual)](https://docs.unity3d.com/Manual/scripting-restrictions.html) - Important considerations if you are targeting IL2CPP, especially regarding `System.Diagnostics.Process`.

 ## License